-Buttery cinnamon and sugar-coated breadsticks drizzled with vanilla glaze!
+Buttery Cinnamon Sugar Candy Cane Bread Twists drizzled with sweet vanilla glaze!
 The perfect easy holiday treat!

 So if we’re being 110 percent honest, I’m missing home just a little bit.
 Okay a lotta bit.
 Mostly because I’m itching for some decorating.
 I want to hang stockings and put the tree up and light cinnamon-scented candles.
 I think my husband is silently hoorah-ing though that we are not home because last night I mentioned I want to get a live christmas tree this year.
 He’s not a scrooge, it’s just that I change my mind a lot.
 (I know you can relate).
 See the thing is that I convinced him a few years ago after a messy live-tree-gone-bad-episode that we should buy an artificial tree and we wouldn’t have to buy another tree for 10 years.